RyanParsley/rpdc/_posts/2017-01-04-hello-jekyll.md

 ## How is it built?

-While hosting via github pages is the simplest way to host a jekyll site, I opted to keep my blog on my Rackspace server.
-This left me needing to sort out a deploy/build strategy if I am to publish from my phone.
-While I can run the build script in [termux](https://termux.com/) to generate html, or remote into my server and use my phone as a terminal, I opted to set up [jenkins](https://jenkins.io/) to build and deploy on my behalf each time the master branch is updated on github.
+While hosting via Github Pages is the simplest way to host a jekyll site, I opted to host my blog on my Rackspace server.
+This left me needing to sort out a deploy/ build strategy if I am to publish from my phone.
+While I can run the build script in [Termux](https://termux.com/) to generate html, or remote into my server and use my phone as a terminal, I opted to set up [Jenkins](https://jenkins.io/) to build and deploy on my behalf each time the master branch is updated on Github.
 I'll likely go into more detail on those tools in future posts.